 Multiple starting attempts may be needed.
 Press the start button for 5 seconds, and wait 30 seconds between attempts.
 The pauses are necessary so that the heat created can distribute through the lithium-ion battery and the lithium-ion battery is not damaged.
-If the charged lithium-ion battery is unable to actuate the electric starter when temperatures are below 15 °C (60 °F), the battery is not faulty, but needs to be warmed up internally to increase its starting power (current output).
+If the charged lithium-ion battery is unable to actuate the starter motor or does so only weakly when temperatures are below $15\,^{\circ}\text{C}$ (60 °F), the battery is not faulty but needs to be warmed up internally to increase its starting power (current output).